Introduction

 - Requires that you can access and interpret people's experiences

-- Neither is inherently superior; the question determines the method
+- The question determines the method

 - Mixed-methods studies use both, which is more expensive but often more informative